wagtail/wagtail/docs/topics/pages.md

         verbose_name = "homepage"
 ```

 When users are given a choice of pages to create, the list of page types is generated by splitting your model names on each of their capital letters.
-Thus a `HomePage` model would be named \"Home Page\" which is a little clumsy.
-Defining `verbose_name` as in the example above would change this to read \"Homepage\", which is slightly more conventional.
+Thus a `HomePage` model would be named "Home Page" which is a little clumsy.
+Defining `verbose_name` as in the example above would change this to read "Homepage", which is slightly more conventional.

 ### Page QuerySet ordering